tintin10q/computational-linguistics-summary/Classification/Native baiyes/Naïve Bayes Classifier.md

 We assign the label neg to the test text.

 # Naïeve Bayes for language models
 Are Naïve Bayes a good fit for [language models](../../Prediction/Language%20Modeling.md)?
-No they are not.
-With language models we try to predict how fluent a sentence is.
-For this we exploit the previous sequence.
-Because of the bag of words assumption we throw all this information away.
+No, they are not.
+With language models, we try to predict how fluent a sentence is.
+For this, we exploit the previous sequence.
+Because of the bag of words assumption, we throw all this information away.